Myndex/apca-introduction/README.md

 ## Status

 WCAG&nbsp;2 is a guideline developed and recommended by the W3.org.
 While WCAG&nbsp;2 is not legally binding itself, it has become a normative part of some regulations in some specific jurisdictions around the globe.
 The fact that there is a need to define contrast specifications for legal reasons makes it all the more important that there be a perceptually accurate contrast method to do so.
-This need led to the Genesis of the APCA.
+This need was the Genesis of the APCA.

 Currently both APCA and the future WCAG&nbsp;3.0 are in active development.
 At the time of this writing, neither is officially recommended by the W3C.

-APCA is also being developed independently for other standards and guidelines beyond web content, and is rapidly being adopted by software developers and content designers.
+APCA is also being developed independently for use in other standards and guidelines beyond web content, and is rapidly being adopted by software developers and content designers.

 ## Evaluating APCA